-Evaluating the Appeal of Different Road Surfaces on the M25
+Evaluating the Appeal of Different Road Surfaces on the M1

-Connect Plus (CP) and Connect Plus Services (CPS) are working with Highways England (HE) to create better journeys for road users on the M25, one of Europe’s busiest motorways.
-Concrete sections of the network had been identified as an issue by the consumer watchdog, Transport Focus.
-Atkins and Accent were commissioned by CPS to undertake research into the impact of six different concrete surface treatments on the M25 and how these affect user experience.
+Connect Plus (CP) and Connect Plus Services (CPS) are working with Highways England (HE) to create better journeys for road users on the M1, one of Europe’s busiest motorways.
+Atkins and Accent were commissioned by CPS to undertake research into the impact of six different surface treatments on the M1 and how these affect user experience.

 We conducted a combination of qualitative and quantitative research, including capturing ‘in the moment’ data.
 All participants were required to undertake a minimum of four journeys through the designated trial area.
 The sample included different types of driver, vehicle categories and vehicle age.